Interview by Agata Kik

 There are always elements of sound and image, which are woven together to create a whole in your collaborative works.
-Exercises of listening or Soundreaming invite to listen to the images and at the same time, sense sounds while these take shape in space.
+Exercises of listening or Soundreaming invite you to listen to the images and, at the same time, to sense sounds while these take shape in space.
 Could you please explain how together you move between these different media and how you tune in to each other?

 I have the great fortune to work with Jacek Doroszenko also on the artistic level.
 It certainly contributes to my professional and personal development.
 We are a very creative couple.
 In our symbiotic everyday life, art mixes with life.
-We are both professionally trained visual artists or more precise, painters, but each of us deals with a full spectrum of contemporary media.
+We are both professionally trained visual artists or, more precisely, painters, but each of us deals with a full spectrum of contemporary media.

 Jacek was responsible for creating sound installations and producing a set of sounds and musical compositions, mainly experimental electronic music.
 We adopted a similar division of roles in the “Soundreaming” project, which is still ongoing.

-At the moment we are working on a new project entitled “Bodyfulness”, which, like our previous activities, is a creative experiment combining sound and visual art.
-Next year, we will release the project in the form of the unique music album and present an exhibition that is an audio-visual study of how modern technology and culture change our intimate relationships.
+At the moment, we are working on a new project entitled “Bodyfulness”, which, like our previous activities, is a creative experiment combining sound and visual art.
+Next year, we will release the project in the form of a unique music album and present an exhibition that is an audio-visual study of how modern technology and culture change our intimate relationships.

-Your recent photographic series ‘Impossible Territory’ questions the blurring boundary between the copy and the original; representation and presentation; the real and the virtual.
-What does it mean for the human to be present today, while constantly switching between physical and virtual realms?
+Your recent photographic series ‘Impossible Territory’ questions the blurring boundary between the copy and the original, representation and presentation, and the real and the virtual.
+What does it mean for the human to be present today while constantly switching between physical and virtual realms?